IQPeach/.github/profile/README.md

 ## Current Focus

-IQPeach is actively developing **IQPeach Course Builder**, an in-browser system that helps teams create and publish educational content faster.
+IQPeach is actively developing **IQPeach Course Studio**, an in-browser system that helps teams create and publish educational content faster.

 ## Latest from IQPeach